 7. Cover Your Pool.

-Place an air pillow in the center of the pool to absorb the pressure from the water and help protect your pool walls.
-Use a tight cover on the pool to keep out water, leaves, or other debris.
-This cover is stronger than a summer cover as it withstands the weight of snow and ice, as well as protecting anyone from accidentally falling through the cover into the water.
+Place an air pillow in the center of the pool to absorb the pressure from the water and protect your pool walls.
+A tight cover keeps water, leaves and other debris out.
+A winter cover is stronger than a summer one and withstands snow and ice.
+Plus it stops anyone from falling in.

 8. Make The Winterized Pool Safe For Your Kids.

-Never leave kids unattended around the pool, especially if ice is present and the ground is slippery!
-Ensuring that all equipment and chemicals are safely stored and out of reach will also ensure the ultimate safety for your children throughout the winter months.
+You should never leave kids unattended around a pool.
+This does not change in the wintertime!
+This is especially true if ice and snow are around to make the ground slippery.
+Be sure to keep equipment and chemicals stored and out of reach to keep your children safe during the winter months.